bczhc/livetex/README.md

 - [pdf-live-server](https://crates.io/crates/pdf-live-server)

-However, none of them reflect compilation error on the PDF previewing side.
-Plus, I want auto-preview with the browser's native PDF viewer (it's simple, just use `<embed>`) instead of using something like `pdf.js`, so finally I created my version of this little toolchain.
+However, none of them reflect compilation error on the PDF previewing side (they just remain unchanged).
+Plus, I want auto-preview using the browser's native PDF viewer (it's simple: just use `<embed>`) instead of using something extra like `pdf.js`, so finally I created my version of this little toolchain.